All Episodes

 Nobody's referring to them as cynicals.

-Now let's listen to William Schneider again, audio soundbite number four, talking to an anchor, KTUV TV, San Francisco.
+Now let's listen to William Schneider again, audio soundbite number four, talking to an anchor, KTUV-TV San Francisco.

 Well, that's pure cynicism.

-This was a difficult decision which he reached in collaboration with his wife, and uh I think she will be an asset.
+This was a difficult decision which he reached in collaboration with his wife, and I think she will be an asset.

-You know what this I just had the guts to say jump start the campaign.
+I just had the guts to say jumpstart the campaign.

-Matt Wauer admitting it's a little in a pro I don't want to sound but gosh, Tim, I gotta ask it.
+I don't want to sound, but gosh, Tim, I got to ask it.

 He clearly already knows what it is.